-Opinion | The horrifying case of Daniel Prude shows we need new ways to handle mental health crises
+Opinion | The horrifying case of Daniel Prude raises troubling issues about Rochester’s mayor and police force

 Mr. Prude’s deadly encounter with police occurred on March 23 — two months before George Floyd, also a Black man, died gasping for breath under the knee of a Minneapolis police officer in a case that galvanized the country to the problem of police brutality and racial injustice.
 But the Prude case came to light only on Wednesday, when attorneys for his family released graphic video footage of his arrest obtained through a public-records request.
 The video sparked protests in Rochester and prompted Mayor Lovely A. Warren (D) to order the suspension of the seven officers involved in the incident and apologize to the Prude family.

 Ms. Warren claimed the police chief had misled her about the circumstances of the death.
-But the fact that she didn’t act sooner after seeing the disturbing video and the suggestion of a possible coverup are among the issues that need to be addressed.
+But the fact that she didn’t act sooner after seeing the disturbing video, and the suggestion of a possible coverup, are among the issues that need to be addressed.

-New York Attorney General Letitia James, whose office was charged by the governor with investigations into police-related killings of unarmed civilians after the death of yet another Black man, Eric Garner, undertook a criminal probe in April after the county medical examiner ruled that Mr. Prude, who died March 30 after seven days on life support, was the victim of a homicide.
+New York Attorney General Letitia James, whose office was charged by the governor with investigations into police-related killings of unarmed civilians after the death of yet another Black man, Eric Garner, undertook a criminal probe in April.
+That was after the county medical examiner ruled that Mr. Prude, who died March 30 after seven days on life support, was the victim of a homicide.
 That investigation is continuing.

 What is particularly heartbreaking about this case is that it started with efforts by Mr. Prude’s brother to get him help.
 Mr. Prude’s erratic behavior prompted his brother to seek medical attention, but a visit to Strong Memorial Hospital resulted in a release without any treatment.
-When Mr. Prude bolted from his brother’s house in the early hours, his brother called 911.
+When Daniel Prude bolted from his brother Joe’s house in the early hours, Joe Prude called 911.
 “I placed the phone call for my brother to get help, not for my brother to get lynched,” said Joe Prude.

 Americans with mental illnesses make up nearly a quarter of those killed by police.
 Part of the debate about policing rightly has centered on the need to better train police in dealing with these cases or, preferably, to rethink public safety so that medical and social services professionals respond to non-criminal cases involving people in mental health or substance abuse crisis.
 Mr. Prude’s case clearly underscores the need for such reforms.